- Requirements for Admission to the Major

 Requirements for Completion of the Major

-Art history majors, course and honors, graduating in 2022 are required to take the following courses and fulfill the comprehensive requirement (see details below):
+Art history majors, course and honors are required to take the following courses and fulfill the comprehensive requirement (see details below):

 - One studio art course